MEDWAY VALLEY WALK

 Friday, July 22, 2016

-I began the final leg of the Medway Valley Walk at the western end of Maidstone Bridge, shortly after nine o'clock in the morning, having travelled down from Strood by train on the Medway Valley Line.
+I began the second and final leg of the Medway Valley Walk at the western end of Maidstone Bridge, shortly after nine o'clock in the morning, having travelled down from Strood by train on the Medway Valley Line.

 The route crosses the bridge, turning right to descend a ramp to the riverside path a short distance upstream from the bridge, then turning downstream to head under the bridge (picture 1) and then soon under the rather less attractive concrete A229 bridge.

 The path then continues downstream along a gentle curve of the riverbank (picture 2), running just below an embankment that carries the A229.
 On reaching a railway bridge that brings the tracks over the river to the nearby Maidstone East Station, the path is blocked by the bridge's stone pylon and has to briefly climb up to the road level to pass through a pedestrian tunnel under the bridge.
 The busy main road now bears away to the right and the Walk returns to the riverbank (picture 3), now on a narrower tarmac path among a strip of trees between the river and Gallagher Stadium, which has been the home ground of the Maidstone United Football Club since 2012.
 A little further downstream, the path passes under the Kent Messenger Millennium Footbridge (picture 4).

 Beyond a second footbridge about 400 metres further downstream, the river takes a long right-hand bend around the suburb of Ringlestone, where the opposite bank was lined with a long series of moorings (picture 5).
 A few hundred metres of unoccupied riverbank (picture 6) separates Ringlestone from Allington, where the river passes Allington Marina and then sweeps back to the left, changing course from northeast to due west as it approaches Allington Lock (picture 7).
 This is the lowest lock on the Medway and from here onwards the river is tidal.